During Your First Visit You Can Expect The Following:

 - New Patient Packet

-Please print and complete this form and bring it with you on your first visit.
+To save time, you can print and complete these form at home and bring it with you on your first visit.

 The Physical Therapist Will Discuss The Following: